JustinLR/bureaufosins/README.md

 ### Book Hub

-The Book Hub application is a Python program that allows users to organize and access their collection of books.
+Allows users to organize and access their collection of books.
 It provides a user-friendly interface where users can view and search for books, sort them by different criteria, and open them for reading.

 ### Summarizer